wustl-data/wustl-data.github.io/docs/modules/normalization/benefits.md

 | 2  | Alice | 456 Main St | 2019 | 65000 |

 What happens if Bob moves and we need to fix his address?
 How would normalization help with this?

+### Save on storage

+By reducing the redudancies in the data, we can reduce the amount of memory required to store the data.
+This is especially important for large datasets.

+### Accurate aggregations

+Duplicate values can cause problems when you are trying to aggregate data.
+For example, if you want to calculate the average salary for an employee you might get the wrong answer if you are storing a salary column in a table that stores a time sheet for the employee.

+### Semantic understanding

+When you are working with a dataset, it is of utmost importance to understand the meaning of the data and how the fields and entities relate to one another.
+Normalization helps you understand the meaning of the data by providing a clear structure for the data.